 Because there is so much preparation that goes into taking the LSAT, ideally you will only take the exam once.
 You should take the test when you feel prepared to submit this score to the schools of your choice.
 You can practice with PrepTests to see how your score changes over time without it being part of a record that is later sent to laws schools.
 LSAT scores are averaged, so lower scores bring down higher ones.

-Well, I hope these tips have helped and have given you an idea about what to expect for the LSAT.
+Well, I hope these LSAT tips have helped and have given you an idea about what to expect for the exam.
 The key to a good score is consistent studying.
 You can learn more about LSAT prep options, including the best online LSAT prep courses to help you crush the LSAT !